Icinga/icinga2/doc/6-configuring-icinga-2.md

   description | Optional argument description. required    | Required argument.
 Execution error if not set.
-Defaults to false (optional). skip_key    | Use the value as argument and skip the key. set_if      | Argument added if value is set (macro resolves to a defined value). order       | Set if multiple arguments require a defined argument order.
+Defaults to false (optional). skip_key    | Use the value as argument and skip the key. set_if      | Argument is added if the macro resolves to a defined numeric value.
+String values are not supported. order       | Set if multiple arguments require a defined argument order.

+Argument order:
+    `..., -3, -2, -1, <un-ordered keys>, 1, 2, 3, ...`

 ### <a id="objecttype-notificationcommand"></a> NotificationCommand